Specialty Pharmacy Practice Accreditation Program

 CPPA Specialty Pharmacy Practice Standards are designed to create a consensus around the practice of specialty pharmacy and guide the accreditation process.
 They address four primary areas of specialty pharmacy practice, which encompass the overall provision of pharmacy care for patients receiving these medications.
-These areas of focus include the organizational infrastructure to support the provision of specialty pharmacy care, patient access to medications via manufacturer requirements and benefits investigation, clinical management of the patient, and quality.
+These areas of focus include the organizational infrastructure to support the provision of specialty pharmacy care, patient medication access support via manufacturer requirements and benefits investigation, clinical management of the patient, and quality.
 Specifically, the standards are organized under the following Standard Domains:

 1.0 Organizational Infrastructure

-2.0 Access to Medications
+2.0 Medication Access Support

-3.0 Clinical and Patient Management Services
+3.0 Clinical Management Services

 4.0 Quality Improvement